Chart Color Schemes

 The employment landscape in Biggera Waters shows performance that lags behind national averages across key labour market indicators

 Biggera Waters has a skilled workforce with notable representation in lifestyle and retail sectors.
-Its unemployment rate was 4.1% as of September 2025, with an estimated employment growth of 2.8% over the past year.
+The unemployment rate is 4.1%, with an estimated employment growth of 2.8% over the past year, according to AreaSearch's statistical area data aggregation.
+As of September 2025, there are 5,874 residents employed, with an unemployment rate matching Rest of Qld's 4.1%.

 Frequently Asked Questions - Employment